yousafkhann/yousafkhann/README.md

 - 👋 Hi, I’m @yousafkhann
 - 👀 I’m interested in using computer science to solve problems!
-- 🌱 I’m currently learning Ruby on Rails.
+- 🌱 I’m currently learning App Development with focus on backend with relational databases (both remote and local).
 - 📫 You can reach me here or on my email address: yousaf.khan619@gmail.com

 <!---